MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-expression-examples.md

      When used as a calculated field in a dataset, you can use this expression on a chart to aggregate values by week within each month.

--   The following expression formats the *SellStartDate* value as MMM-YY.
+-   The following expression formats the *SellStartDate* value as MMM-yy.
 SellStartDate field is a datetime data type.

     ```
     =FORMAT(Fields!SellStartDate.Value, "MMM-yy")